HDFGroup/datacontainer/docs/osdc_cluster.md

 visit the [Griffin console](https://www.opensciencedatacloud.org/project/instances/) page, select the engine instances, and click "Terminate Instances".
-On the controller terminal, control-C the `ipcontroller` command.
-Store any output from your client in the object store.
-Then terminate the controller VM.
+On the controller instance (*ipcontroller*) terminal, kill the `ipcontroller` command by pressing 'Ctrl-C'.
+Store any output from the controller instance into the object store.
+Then terminate the controller instance.